mofumashu/Minesweeper-in-Cpp/README.md

-Made a Minesweeper for a programming project.
+Made a Minesweeper for a programming project (Data Structures).
 It is in Spanish since it is my main language but still wanna share it.

 Enjoy!